-Financial Planning- Accelerated, BS
+Financial Planning- Accelerated, Bachelor's

 This bachelor's degree is technically the Financial Planning track program of DeSales' B.S. in Finance.
 Like other ACCESS degrees this is an accelerated program designed to help put you on a faster track to realizing your academic and professional goals.